kac101/5780_quadcopter/README.md

 - Implemented ADC-based battery monitoring (accounted for resolution/noise)
 - Conducted full system flight test → **Stable, controlled hover and maneuvers achieved**

----

-## 🎉 Acknowledgments
-Thanks to the ECE 5780 teaching staff and the University of Utah cleanroom team for their support and resources.